 Just like the text on your pages cannot be presented in long, hard-to-read paragraphs, so too should you avoid the urge to present a long list of gift ideas.
 The rule that users decide within seconds whether to stay on your page applies to gift guides as well.

 Instead, break down your gifts by age, interest, or another metric that makes sense for your audience.
 This beautiful gift guide by the Rifle Paper Company breaks down their gift ideas by interests—foodie, animal lover, traveler—to make it easy to find your desired next step within seconds.
+Users can click through instantly and are more likely to stay on the site as a result.

 As a marketing maven, you know that people need to hear messages at least seven times before they stick.
 Your videos, blog posts, and other content should not be “one and done.”
 Instead, use your gift-giving guide to revisit existing content to help it reach a wider audience and increase saturation with your existing one.